-If you were injured in a car accident and the other driver lied about their actions that caused the crash, you need a personal injury lawyer to advocate for you.
-Your lawyer knows how to investigate the accident, gather evidence to establish the other driver’s liability, and demand compensation for your injuries.
+If you were injured in a car accident and the other driver lied about the actions that caused the crash, you need a personal injury lawyer to advocate for you.
+Your lawyer can investigate the accident.
+Gather evidence to establish the other driver’s liability.
+Then demand compensation for your injuries.
 Moreover, they can handle all conversations with the lying at-fault driver and their insurer so that you don’t have to engage in a you-said, they-said argument yourself.

 Can You Sue Someone For Lying About A Car Accident?

-While you cannot sue someone for lying about the car accident, you can sue them for causing the accident itself, using evidence to demonstrate that they are not being truthful about the circumstances and were, in fact, at fault for the crash.
-An experienced personal injury lawyer that routinely handles car accidents can assist you in the legal process after an accident.
+While you cannot sue someone for lying about the car accident, you can sue them for causing it.
+You do this using evidence to demonstrate that they were not being truthful about the circumstances and were, in fact, at fault for the crash.
+An experienced personal injury lawyer who routinely handles car accidents can assist you in the legal process after an accident.

 Upon receipt of your claim, the insurance company will investigate the accident separately.
 They may require a statement from you and the other drivers involved.
 Even if the alleged negligent driver is lying about the accident, the evidence collected by the insurance company – including the demand letter provided by your attorney and outlining your case – may demonstrate that the driver was at fault for the accident and your injuries.
 However, if the insurance company fails to find fault with its insured driver and denies your claim, you can file a lawsuit against the driver.